Samsung/ONE/docs/runtime/backend-api.md

 ## Provided Backend Implementations

 We provide some backends along with the runtime.
-There is the special backend `controlflow` which is part of runtime core, and some bundle backends which are baseline backends and samples of backend implementation.
+There is the special backend `builtin` which is part of runtime core, and some bundle backends which are baseline backends and samples of backend implementation.

-## `controlflow` Backend
+## `builtin` Backend

-`controlflow` is a special backend that is always loaded(statically linked, part of runtime core).
+`builtin` is a special backend that is always loaded(statically linked, part of runtime core).
 It is implemented just like other backends, but there are some things that it does exclusively.

 - Has kernels for If, While and Permute operations (Kernels from other backends are never be used)
-- The runtime core directly creates `controlflow`'s tensor objects to accept user-given input and output buffers
+- The runtime core directly creates `builtin`'s tensor objects to accept user-given input and output buffers
-- The runtime core gives the executor context to `controlflow` backend which allows control flow ops can change execution flow properly
+- The runtime core gives the executor context to `builtin` backend which allows control flow ops can change execution flow properly

 ## Bundle Backends